Changissnz/nu_merchant_principal/README.md

 agents.
 The agents are autonomous because they do not have to act according to the will of the Great-Wind.
-Alternatively, an agent that acts in accordance with the will of the Great-Wind grants it benign treatment from the Great-Wind.
+Alternatively, an agent that acts in accordance with the will of the Great-Wind grants them benign treatment from the Great-Wind.
 The Great-Wind's Restriction is not harmless to these agents since it seeks to negatively affect the agents' autonomy, through force of derailment